cclient/ShrinkDockerForMac/README.md

 in order to avoid the unexpected i suggest do it manual

-# 1 python shrink -t save
+# 1 python shrink.py -t save

 # 2 quit docker process and remove Docker.qcow2(rename to Docker.qcow2_back is better)